sorm/sorm.github.com/pages/Keys-and-Indexes.md

 * Unique - a sequence of names of entity properties which together form a unique value.
 When possible this one maps to a standard sql `UNIQUE KEY`.

 * Index - a sequence of names of entity properties which will be used together in queries which require optimization.
-By "being used" it is implied that they either get specified in either a "where" or "order"-clause of `Access`.
+By "being used" it is implied that they will get specified in either a "where" or an "order"-clause of a query.
 Usually this one maps to a standard sql `INDEX`.

 ##Specifying